specdb/igmspec/docs/groups.rst

-WV_MIN      float    Minimum wavelength of the spectrum WV_MAX      float    Maximum wavelength of the spectrum NPIX        int      Number of pixels in the spectrum; may include null values SURVEY_ID   int      Unique identifier for the survey [not well implemented yet] SPEC_FILE   str      Spectrum file name
+WV_MIN      float    Minimum wavelength of the spectrum WV_MAX      float    Maximum wavelength of the spectrum NPIX        int      Number of pixels in the spectrum; may include null values GROUP_ID    int      Unique identifier for the group [not well implemented yet] SPEC_FILE   str      Spectrum file name
 INSTR       str      Instrument file name (see `Instruments and Gratings`_ below for definitions) GRATING     str      Grating name (see `Instruments and Gratings`_ below for definitions)